MachinisteWeb/node-atlas/README.md

 ### Overview ###

+This repository contains :
+- API documentation of NodeAtlas.
+To generate it, execute the file `generate-doc.bat`.
-This repository contains all required files to generate the NodeAtlas official website.
+- all required files to generate the NodeAtlas official website.
 This website run without Node.js or other executable.
 Any HTTP server can run NodeAtlas, and in our case, it's Github that do the job with `gh-pages` system.